syamsoul/php-db-wow/README.md

 &nbsp;

-And then create a new WowDB instance:
+And then create a new DB instance:

 ```php